dzelenka/CreeRelays/README.md

 ## CreeRelays
-SmartThings + Cree Connected LED Bulb Zigbee board  + Adafruit Metro Mini 328 = Cheap Home Automation Potential!
+SmartThings + Cree Connected LED Bulb Zigbee board + Arduino = Cheap Home Automation Potential!

 This is a fork of the ogiewon/CreeRelays project.
 I've changed the little Arduino model, but otherwise duplicated his equipment.
 I wanted to take advantage of his work to build a functional 2x garage door opener.
 I eventually drifted away from all his code, but I still owe him for the original good work.

 ## Overview
 ogiewon wrote a device driver for his hardware device.
 I used a different paradigm for the project, which felt more "SmartThings" like.
 I created a very simple button device type to create virtual buttons on my phone, one for each garage door.
 For the CreeRelay hardware I just used the stock Cree Bulb device type.
 To connect the buttons to the CreeRelay device I used a smartapp.
 The smartapp simply listens for butten events and sets the Cree bulb "switchLevel" to a specific level.
 When smartapp is added it askes for button(s) to listen for, the Cree Relay device to set, and the relay number to activate.
 I multiply the relay number by 10 to determine the switchLevel value. (i.e. Relay 5 is activated by setting switchLevel to 50%.)

 The only unusual thing done by the smartapp is to set the switchLevel to 1% after a 1000ms delay.
 (Turning off the Cree device after a delay caused unpredictable results).
 Otherwise I could have used a stock smartapp.